Wills, Powers of Attorney and Advance Directives

 Wills are the most common method for stating your preferences for how your estate is handled upon your death.
 A solidly written will helps to ensure your assets will be distributed to beneficiaries as efficiently as possible, and help minimize or avoid estate taxes.
 It also names the executor of your estate, and guardians or trustees for your underage children.

 Despite their importance, it is estimated that at least 70 percent of people do not have valid wills.
-Nicholas Giuditta is a Union County estate planning attorney with more than 28 years of experience.
+Nicholas Giuditta is a Union County estate planning attorney with 30 years of experience.
 He can provide sound advice for a number of matters related to wills, including how to select the right person to be an executor, guardian or trustee, and how to decide how much to give to each beneficiary.
 He also can provide information on trusts that can be used to help ensure asset protection and minimize estate tax.

 Durable Power of Attorney